spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/21-Week/01-Day/01-Day-LessonPlan.md

   * It expects to receive an `id` argument to pass to the `API.deleteBook` method.

-  * Once complete, `this.loadBooks()` is run to retrieve and display the updated list of books.
+  * Once complete, `loadBooks()` is run to retrieve and display the updated list of books.

 * Point out how we wrap the `onClick` handler in an anonymous function so that we can pass in the `_id` of the book as an argument.